flatironinstitute/finufft/docs/refs.rst

 [LG] The type 3 nonuniform FFT and its applications.
 J.-Y. Lee and L. Greengard.
 J. Comput.
 Phys.
 206, 1 (2005).

-Inversion of the NUFFT is covered in [KKP] above and in:
+Inversion of the NUFFT is covered in [KKP] above, and in:

 [GLI] The fast sinc transform and image reconstruction from nonuniform samples in $\mathbf{k}$-space.
 L. Greengard, J.-Y. Lee and S. Inati, Commun.
 Appl.
 Math.
 Comput.
 Sci (CAMCOS) 1(1) 121-131 (2006).

-The original NUFFT analysis using truncated Gaussians is (the second improving upon the first):
+The original NUFFT analysis using truncated Gaussians is (the second improving upon the convergence rate of the first):

 [DR] Fast Fourier Transforms for Nonequispaced data.
 A. Dutt and V. Rokhlin.
 SIAM J. Sci.
 Comput.
 14, 1368 (1993).